dzungdinh94/FoodApp/README.md

 ## Quick Start

-The Ignite Bowser boilerplate project's structure will look similar to this:
+The FoodApp project's structure will look similar to this:

 ```
-ignite-project
+FoodApp-project
 ├── app
 │   ├── components
 │   ├── i18n